-The Consumer Electronics Show (CES) of 2019 bore witness to the presence of a number of incognito Apple engineers and key personnel including employees of known subsidiaries, who met with AR waveguide suppliers the likes of Lumus, DigiLens, Vuzix, and WaveOptics.
-This marks a similarity with what meetings Apple had participated in CES 2018, and points to Apple’s acute interest in perusing potential AR part suppliers.
+The Consumer Electronics Show (CES) of 2019 bore witness to a number of incognito Apple engineers and key personnel, including employees of known subsidiaries, who met with AR waveguide suppliers like Lumus, DigiLens, Vuzix, and WaveOptics.
+This is similar to what meetings Apple had participated in at CES 2018 and points to Apple’s acute interest in pursuing potential AR part suppliers.

 When used in AR glasses, waveguides help to transmit geographical information from an output source to one or more display planes positioned in front of a user’s eyes.
 For instance, Magic Leap utilizes waveguide technology in a mixed reality headset that was launched in 2018.

 However, Apple did not immediately respond to AppleInsider’s request for comment.

 It’s no mere coincidence that previous reports have suggested Apple’s probe into technology related to head-worn displays.

 Apple acquired the Canadian AR startup Vrvana back in 2017.
 Vrvana had developed a hybrid headset called Totem, which combined AR and VR into a single device, enabled 6DoF tracking with the help of an array of cameras, and also captured live views of the outside world for display on OLED panels situated in front of the user’s eyes.

 Apple, moreover, purchased AR headset lens maker Akonia Holographics in 2018.
 According to the now-decommissioned Akonia’s website, Akonia’s flagship HoloMirror product had successfully reproduced full-color, wide field-of-view images with a single layer of media with reduced system complexity that allowed for integration in smaller form factor devices, such as common eyeglasses.

 It is unclear whether Apple would rely on the waveguide, mixed reality, HoloMirror, or another technology for its future plans.